Elongated square bipyramid: Properties

+The elongated square bipyramid has the dihedral symmetry, the dihedral group $D_{4h}$ of order eight: it has an axis of symmetry passing through the apices of square pyramids and the center of a cube, and its appearance is symmetrical by reflecting across a horizontal plane.
+It is symmetrical by reflecting over three mutually orthogonal planes.

 Related polyhedra and honeycombs

+The elongated square bipyramid is dual to the square bifrustum, which has eight trapezoidals and two squares.

 A special kind of elongated square bipyramid without all regular faces allows a self-tessellation of Euclidean space.
 The triangles of this elongated square bipyramid are not regular; they have edges in the ratio 2:√3:√3.